“Indeed, stock is everything in cooking. Without it, nothing can be done.” –Escoffier

 When Brillat-Savarin said, “Soup is a healthy, light, nourishing food, good for all of humanity; it pleases the stomach, stimulates the appetite and prepares the digestion,” he was not referring to canned soup or low-sodium, thin broth.
 Bone broth rich with gelatin was the basis of soup in his day.
-And French studies on gelatin have found it to be useful in treatment of many diseases, and helpful to digestion.
+And French studies on gelatin have found it to be useful in the treatment of many diseases, and helpful to digestion.

 Rich, homemade chicken stock has been called “Jewish penicillin” for its healing qualities.
-Bone stock has minerals that the body can absorb easily—important ones like calcium, magnesium, phosphorus, silicon, sulphur and trace minerals.
+Bone stock has minerals that the body can absorb easily—important ones like calcium, magnesium, phosphorus, silicon, sulfur and trace minerals.
 Why pay for supplements like glucosamine chondroitin, which supports joint health, when you can get it naturally from bone stock?

 What You Need

 Whether making chicken, fish or beef stock, the first thing you will need is a pile of bones.
 And the next is a stainless steel pot.
 The one we used is a 14-quart stock pot, but depending on how many bones you have, you can do this in a smaller (or larger) pot.

 Waste Not, Want Not